yathit/ydndb-website-content/ydn-db/doc/query/cmpidx.markdown

       }
     );

-It is notice that to get 'publisher' field sorted, we keep 'license' field constant.
-However we can filter 'publisher' by range.
+Notice that we keep the 'license' field constant to get the 'publisher' field sorted.
+Alternately, we can filter 'publisher' by range.

     key_range = ydn.db.KeyRange.bound(['SA', 'A'], ['SA', 'B']);
     db.values(new ydn.db.IndexValueIterator('article', 'license, publisher', key_range)).done(function(articles) {